pacosalasv/DRH_Dice_Studio_Pro-Support/README.md

 <div align="center">

-This repository is the central public support hub for **Dice Forge** while development continues.
+This repository is the central public support hub for **DRH - Dice Forge** while development continues.

 </div>